Phillies lose no-hit bid, capitalize on Reds blunders, 6-1

 TRAINER’S ROOM

 Reds: OF Jesse Winker (back) was out of the lineup for the second straight day.
-Manager David Bell said prior to the game that Winker would be evaluated prior to the contest.
+Winker was evaluated prior to the contest, and Bell said he would likely be back in the lineup on Sunday or Monday.

 Phillies: LHP Bailey Falter was activated off the COVID-19 IL.
 Falter twice was placed on the COVID-19 IL, on July 11 and then again on July 20. … 1B Rhys Hoskins (groin) had a cortisone shot and is expected to be activated on Tuesday.